-• Completion of EDUC 210 with at least a grade of C
+Completion of EDUC 210 with at least a grade of C

-• Minimum of 30 credit hours and a maximum of 45 hours earned with a minimum grade point average of 2.3.
+Minimum of 30 credit hours and a maximum of 45 hours earned with a minimum grade point average of 2.7 Completion of a Declaration of Major form (scroll down to Pre-Education)

 Once a student has been accepted as a pre-education major, a pre-education major advisor will be assigned.
 The pre-education major advisor will work with the student to verify satisfactory progress towards the declaration of major.
-The pre-major student and the pre-education major advisor must participate in at least two advisement meetings each semester.
+The pre-education major student and the pre-education major advisor must participate in at least two advisement meetings each semester.
 The pre-education major must declare a major as soon as s/he is eligible.
-A student will be in a pre-education major status for two consecutive semesters.
+A student can be in a pre-education major status for two consecutive semesters.
 The student must then declare a major if eligible or request an additional semester in the pre-education major status, or change his/her major.

-Moving from a pre-education major status to major status requires completion of the online Declaration of Major form to request admission to the teacher education program.
+Moving from a pre-education major status to major status requires completion of the online Change Major form to request admission to the teacher education program.
 Admission as a pre-major and major do not guarantee admission to teacher education.